spatie/laravel-settings/README.md

 }
 ```

 A created caster can be used for local and global casts, but there are slight differences between them.
-The package will always try to inject the type of property, an FQSEN.
-It's casting as a first argument when constructing the caster.
-When it cannot deduce the type, null will be injected.
+The package will always try to inject the type of property it is casting.
+This is an FQSEN and will be provided as a first argument when constructing the caster.
+When it cannot deduce the type, `null will be used as first argument.

 An example of such caster with a type injected is a simplified `DtoCast`: